-Fill in this information to identify the case: Debtor Buth-Na-Bodhaige, Inc. United States B ankruptcy Court for the Southern District of New York (State) Case number 24-10392
+Fill in this information to identify the case: Debtor United States Bankruptcy Court for the: Southern District of New York (State) Case number

-Official Form 410 Proof of Claim
+Official Form 410

+Proof of Claim

 Read the instructions before filling out this form.
 This form is for making a claim for payment in a bankruptcy case.
-Other than a claim under 11 U.S.C. § 503(b)(9), this form should not be used to make a claim for an administrative expense arising after the commencement of the case.
+Other than a claim under 11 U.S.C. § 503(b)(9), do not use this form to make a request for payment of an administrative expense.
+Make such a request according to 11 U.S.C. § 503.